 If you don’t have a business phone system that comes with a mobile app, you risk losing not only important calls but potential sales.

-3. Using a Personal Number for Business
+3. Using a Personal Number for Business:

 We know the importance of call-forwarding.
 However, many small businesses make the mistake of purchasing a call-forwarding service and using their personal number.
 Using a personal number for call forwarding can have a severe impact on your business.
-It not only lacks professionalism when it comes to greetings and voicemail messages but think about the time when your company begins to expand.
+It not only lacks professionalism when it comes to greetings and voicemail messages but thinks about the time when your company begins to expand.
 You’ll need your call-processing capabilities to increase.

 The increase in calls will prove difficult if you’re using your personal phone for work and by then, it will be too late to change your contact information.
 It’s also difficult to distinguish between personal and professional calls.
 What will you do after hours?
 Send all calls to voicemail?

-4. No Voicemail-to-Email Service
+4. No Voicemail-to-Email Service:

 Voicemail-to-email provides a business with a 24-hour-per-day answering service.
 Failing to set up this service may mean:

-Missed calls due to callers waiting on hold for too long
+- Missed calls due to callers waiting on hold for too long

-Frustrated callers navigating the messaging system and hanging up
+- Frustrated callers navigating the messaging system and hanging up